 - small quantity of vegetable oil, for greasing the mould

-- Firstly mix and sieve the plain flour, cornflour and baking powder.
+- Firstly mix and sift the plain flour, tapioca starch, custard powder and baking powder.
 Set aside.

-- Add the sieved flour mixture (1) into the egg mixture (2) in the measuring jug.
+- Add the sifted flour mixture (1) into the egg mixture (2) in the mixing bowl.
 Stir thoroughly until the batter is smooth without any lumps.

-- Cover the batter and refrigerate for at least an hour (this ensures you have crunchy eggettes).
+- Cover the batter and refrigerate for at least an hour (this also ensures you have crunchy waffle).
 Give it a stir when it’s time to cook.

-- Warm up the mould, and brush a thin layer of oil on each side.
+- Warm up the cooking mould, and brush a thin layer of oil on each side.